Clutter can be all-consuming.

 👇 Check out this handy flow to see how quick and easy to DECIDE what to do with your mail and get it into the appropriate place, fast.

-As depicted above, when we’re looking at incoming email, we should ask ourselves three simple questions that tells us exactly what to do with each email:
+As depicted above, when we’re looking at incoming email, we should ask ourselves three simple questions that tell us exactly what to do with each email:

 This next part is obvious: If you don’t need to take any action, you don’t need to follow up, and you don’t need to save it…TRASH IT!